About the resolution

 Mar 9, 1992

-The “H.J.Res.” in “H.J.Res.
-434” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+434”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Civic Impulse.
 (2015).
 H.J.Res.
 434 — 102nd Congress: Designating April 2, 1992, as “Chuck Taylor Day”..
 Retrieved from https://www.govtrack.us/congress/bills/102/hjres434

 “H.J.Res.
 434 — 102nd Congress: Designating April 2, 1992, as “Chuck Taylor Day”..” www.GovTrack.us.
 1992.
 October 5, 2015 <https://www.govtrack.us/congress/bills/102/hjres434>